Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: VAR PROBLEMS IN LONG-HORIZON MDPS

-In the same MDP setup outlined in Section 3.1, we estimate $P_{\Phi}$ in a long horizon.
-We set $N=500$ and implement the state-transition transformation to an MDP with an SAS-function under a stationary policy.
-In Figure~\ref{figure4}, we can see that the simplification of the SAS-function changes the VaR when the horizon is long, and the Pareto front with SAS-function has a wider support than that with SA-function.
+In a similar MDP setup outlined in Section III.A, we estimate the VaR function in a long horizon.
+We set $N=500$ and implement the state-transition transformation to the MDP with the real reward function (transition-based) under a stationary policy.
+In order to reduce the computational complexity, we use $ \hat{G}_N(y) = g(y)$ instead of (2).
+In Fig.~\ref{figure4}, we can see that the simplification of the transition-based reward function with (1) results in a distinct VaR function with different values at most nontrivial thresholds ($\tau \in [1300, 1700] \cup [1900,2300]$ in general).
+For example, when $\tau$ is around 1600, the difference is around 0.2, which may have a serious impact on a risk-sensitive decision making.